Deepstatsanalysis/DrugDiscovery-3/README.md

 This is usually up to the discresion of the user.
 Hopefully there is a crystal structure.
 If not, it might be possible to do some homology modeling.
 I will revisit this area in the future....

+## Obtaining Protein Structure

+### Homology Modeling

+(Project Idea: Writing script to download .pdb file of protein in PDB most closely related to sequence of amino acids)

 ## Building a Small Molecule Database

 In efforts to build a small molecule database, I will write a script to pull all molecules from PubChem that follow Lipinski's Rule of 5